JaviRute/Spanish-vocab-trainer/README.md

 Shows a Spanish expression from a list for you to translate into English

-This includes all expressions from the AQA specification for GCSE Spanish, divided by Modules, which are subdivided into sections.
+This includes all expressions from the AQA specification for GCSE Spanish, divided by 8 modules, which are subdivided into sections.

 Start by choosing a Module and a section, then you will encounter a random expression to translate.